AmiraFarah/Budget-Tracker/README.md

 - display balance in those accounts
 - create statement grouped by month
 - create dash boards display the withdrawl versus deposit
+# frontend
+create app dealing with different clients and their different accounts where customers will be able to add transactions and delete them and check the balance
+## Technologies
+1. React
+2. Bootstrap
+3. Css